A topic from the subject of Synthesis in Chemistry.

 Part B: Reaction of Methyl Iodide with Thiosulfate

-- Observe the reaction.
-(Note: The reaction should be slower than the reaction in Part A.)
+3. Observe the reaction.
+(Note: This reaction should be slower than the reaction in Part A.)

 Part C: Test for Starch

-- Observe the color of the solution.
+2. Observe the color change.
 (Note: The solution will turn blue-black due to the formation of an amylose-iodine complex.)

 Significance:

-This experiment demonstrates the role of reagents and catalysts in chemical synthesis.
-Reagents provide the reactants for the reaction, while catalysts increase the reaction rate without being consumed in the process.
-The experiment also highlights the importance of understanding the properties and behavior of reagents and catalysts in order to design and conduct successful chemical reactions.
+This experiment demonstrates the crucial roles of reagents and catalysts in chemical synthesis.
+Reagents are the substances that undergo chemical change to form products.
+Catalysts increase the rate of a reaction by lowering the activation energy without being permanently changed themselves.
+Understanding the properties and behavior of both reagents and catalysts is essential for successful chemical reactions.